x1F/sip-framework/docs/CONTRIBUTING.md

 If you think you have found a security vulnerability please *DO NOT* disclose it publicly until we've had a chance to fix it as this may result in an unnecessary security threat.
 We will handle these requests with special care.

-Please contact us with templated bug report via email at: opensource@ikor.de
+Please contact us with templated bug report via email at: sip@x1f.one

 ### Requesting features